PLP-Full-Stack-Development-MERN/week-1-mongodb-fundamentals-assignment-Dev-Kabingu/README.md

 **Objective:**

 - Apply MongoDB concepts learned throughout the week.
-- Practice working with databases, collections, and documents.
+- Practice working with databases, collections, and .
 - Develop skills in CRUD operations and data modeling.

 **Instructions:**